LourdesCiotti/CandidatesSpeech_NLP/README.md

 Additionally, a PDF document is included, providing a comprehensive analysis of the information extracted from the code.

-The speeches were sourced online and transcribed with the assistance of: [Link Text](https://videohighlight.com/video/ai)
+The speeches were sourced online and transcribed with the assistance of: [Link](https://videohighlight.com/video/ai)